 T-concept of the mascot image

 Although this variant was interesting and original, it was somehow losing the elements reflecting the breed.
 Moreover, testing showed that in smaller sizes, for example, used in the header of the site, it could be even hard to recognize the animal as a dog immediately.
-The option could be confusing and that didn’t correspond with the company’s aims and wishes.
+The option could be confusing and didn’t correspond with the company’s aims and wishes.
 So, the path of search had to be continued.

 Working on the final version, the designer Arthur Avakyan tried different versions of the dog heads.
-The strokes of the image had to reflect the smooth and graceful character of the lettering so keeping that tracks the designer tried variations of shapes and length for noses, ears, and other visual elements.
+The strokes of the image had to reflect the smooth and graceful character of the lettering so keeping that track the designer tried variations of shapes and length for noses, ears, and other visual elements.
 All the variants were tried in colors used as basic for the site.

 Trying new variants of the mascot in colors of Tubik Studio site